When people ask about Zumwald & Company, they’re surprised when I say it’s a 30-year experiment that’s never ended.

 Growing up in Cincinnati, I’d watched my parents run two businesses on the side, and as a kid participated mightily in both.
 (Some of my earliest memories were wet-mopping the stairs on Saturday mornings at the three-story apartment complex my parents owned in North College Hill.)

 So to me?
-It didn’t seem scary to turn down the UD job and set up my own shop inside our little three-bedroom ranch, baby in tow.
+It didn’t seem scary to turn down the job at the University of Dayton and set up my own shop inside our three-bedroom ranch, baby in tow.

 My first contract was with Woolpert.
-The second was with UD.
-And the third was with the marketing department of the Dayton Daily News.
+The second was with the University of Dayton.
+And the third was with the marketing department at the Dayton Daily News.

 From there?
 The work – and the opportunities – never stopped coming.

 Full time.
 All the time.
 Locally, regionally, nationally and even internationally.

 Today our offices at Zumwald & Company are much larger.

 Some 90 clients later, we’ve interviewed more than 10,000 experts.
 Told hundreds of inspiring stories.
 And collaborated with scores of amazing creatives.

 We’ve traveled to remarkable places.
 Learned from incredible people.
 And landed the very best clients anyone could ever ask for.

 That’s our story.